2025 Extreme Heat Safety and Relief Strategy

 • Administration at each institution will ensure officers, unit staff, and inmates know who to contact with concerns about another person's health during times of extreme heat.

-• Staff will be trained in performing ambient temperature checks.
+• 100% of all security staff will be trained in performing ambient temperature checks.

 Procedures in Practice

-• Temperature checks will be completed at least twice per day between the hours of 6:00am and 8:00pm in all impacted housing units.
+• Temperature checks will be completed at least twice per day between the hours of 6:00 AM and 8:00 PM in all housing units.

 • All temperature checks will be recorded utilizing a standardized form.

-• Temperature check forms will be reviewed by Complex Administrators for accuracy and to identify any areas in need of immediate attention.
+• Temperature check forms will be reviewed by Complex Administration daily for accuracy and to identify any areas in need of immediate attention.

 • ADCRR maintenance staff will conduct regular checks of airflow temperatures discharging from HVAC vents to monitor cooling system performance.